 Outline of the policy plan

-The Global Academy grants financial support to projects, organizations or individuals that contribute to the realization of her objectives.
-This support can persist of a subsidy, a loan or another form of investment.
+The Global Academy grants financial support to projects, organizations, or individuals that contribute to the realization of her objectives.
+This support can persist in a subsidy, a loan, or another form of investment.

 Besides the regular grant policy, the foundation is open to collaboration with organizations and initiatives outside of the Netherlands, whose objectives fit those of the foundation.
 The foundation’s policy is recalibrated on a regular basis to be able to response to current events or developments.